-Letter of Uris Zairovna Kurtseitova to the Secretary General of the International Human Rights Federation, Michel Blum.
+Letter of Uris Zairovna KURTSEITOVA to Michel Blum, Secretary General of the International Human Rights Federation.

 On 27 November 1973, in Simferopol, the trial started of Dzhemil Kurtseitov, Eivaz Mustafayev and Ridvan Charukhov, charged under Article 206 (rowdy assault).
 Because one of the victims failed to appear the trial was postponed to 20 December.
 The results and the course of this trial were still unknown to Kurtseitova at the time she wrote her letter, [see CCE 32].
 She tells of the ordeals of the Kurtseitov family after their return to the Crimea and of the history of the “case of assault”.